XpiritCommunityEvents/HOL/settinguprepository.md

 The repository is now migrated from Azure DevOps to GitHub with full history.
 In the next part of the bootcamp, we'll look at what is migrated, and what we are missing after the migration.

 # If time permits: Create a Branch Rule
-By now your repository at github has content and we can now protecting our branches against unwanted direct updates.
+By now your repository at GitHub has content and we can now protecting our branches against unwanted direct updates.
 This is a very common setup in the enterprise.
 In this excersise we will create a branch rule that prevents you to commit to the main branch direct and require you to create a pull request.

 In your GitHub repo goto the settings tab and click the branches option as shown here: